alidaf/arduino/README.md

 Libraries providing support for various displays.

 * ssd1322 provides some rudimentary functions for SSD1322 OLED displays.
 The intent is to use I2C from a Raspberry Pi to command what will be displayed.
 The Arduino uses the low level driver to facilitate the display.
+Early tests suggest that there is not enough memory to have an array capable of storing an entire screen worth of data (8192 bytes) so the 4bpp image used as a test for the Raspberry Pi driver doesn't work.
+It is therefore intended to modify the driver t o accept a maximum of a full line at a time via I2C and display that.
+The image can then be built up by sending the data from the Raspberry Pi 128 Bytes at a time.